November 15, 2024

 Skiing, and recreational activities more generally, declined during World War II.

 Improvements in transport infrastructure, roads and rail lines, were making it easier to access ski destinations with more robust snowfall.
-From the late 1940s, the Victorian Alpine region, centred around Bright, would gradually become the epicentre of skiing in the state.
+From the late 1940s, the Victorian Alpine region, centred around Bright, would become the centre of skiing in the state.

 An abandoned snack kiosk, 1960s